(1,1) almost L-space knots: Introduction

-\begin{restatable}{definition}{strongly} A standard diagram is \emph{strongly almost coherent} if there are exactly two inconsistent arcs and one of the following is true: \footnote{We call a standard diagram with the same number of arcs in each direction (so that there is a choice of inconsistent direction) strongly almost coherent if for a choice of inconsistent direction one of the conditions is satisfied.} \begin{itemize} \item the inconsistent arcs share a common end point; \item the inconsistent arcs are connected by two other rainbow arcs. \end{itemize} \end{restatable} This condition turns out to be equivalent to having exactly two inconsistent arcs in the universal cover (a condition we call \emph{virtually almost coherent}, see Definition \ref{def: vir_almost}.)
+\begin{restatable}{definition}{strongly} A standard diagram is \emph{strongly almost coherent} if {there are at least four rainbow arcs, only two of which --- say $a_1$ and $a_2$ --- have a given orientation and either\begin{enumerate}[label=(\alph*)] \item $a_1$ and $a_2$ share a common endpoint; \item or $a_1$ and $a_2$ are connected by two other rainbow arcs. \end{enumerate}} \end{restatable} This condition turns out to be equivalent to having exactly two inconsistent arcs in the universal cover (a condition we call \emph{virtually almost coherent}, see Definition \ref{def: vir_almost}.)
 We show that this characterizes almost L-space knots amongst $(1,1)$ knots: \begin{theorem} A standard diagram represents an almost L-space knot if and only if it is strongly almost coherent. \end{theorem} In fact we prove a stronger statement; that the almost L-space knots that arise as $(1,1)$ knots have the $\CFK^\infty$-type of box plus staircase complexes, see Theorem~\ref{thm:(1,1)virtualboxcoherent}.
-This implies that not every bigraded vector space that arises as $\widehat{\HFK}(K)$ for some $K$ arises as $\widehat{\HFK}(K')$ for some $(1,1)$ knot $K'$.
-This contrasts with the case of the decatogorification of knot Floer homology -- the Alexander polynomial, $\Delta_K(t)$.
+This implies that not every bigraded vector space that arises as $\widehat{\HFK}(K)$ for some $K$ arises as $\widehat{\HFK}(K')$ for some $(1,1)$ knot $K'$; for example the $(2,1)$-cable of $T(2,3)$ which is an almost $L$-space knot but does not have the $\CFK^\infty$-type of a box plus staircase complex.
+This contrasts with the case of the decategorification of knot Floer homology -- the Alexander polynomial, $\Delta_K(t)$.
 The Alexander polynomial has the property that any polynomial which arises as $\Delta_K(t)$ for some knot $K$ arises as $\Delta_{K'}(t)$ for some $(1,1)$ knot $K'$~\cite{fujii1996geometric}.

 One can readily check by computer algorithm whether or not a given $(1,1)$ diagram is strongly almost coherent; see Section \ref{sec: addendum} for the pseudo code.
 In Table \ref{ta:list}, we have recorded all the four-tuples with $p\leq 15$ in $S^3$ that satisfies the strongly almost coherent condition.
 For each pair of the mirror four-tuples $(p,q,r,s)$ and $(p,q,p-2q-r,2q-s)$ exactly one is recorded.